PhoenixInNZ/GroupITDocs/docs/source/software.rst

 ------------

 This is a new docuemnt for :doc:`Software`
-It will be a new side menu item that we will list software. could reference :doc:`Useage`
+It will be a new side menu item that we will list software. could reference :doc:`Usage`

 I wonder if we can do dynamic Documents.